fracpete/python-weka-wrapper3/doc/source/api.rst

 The following sections explain in more detail of how to use *python-weka-wrapper* from Python using the API.

-A lot more examples you will find in the (aptly named) `examples` module.
+A lot more examples you will find in the (aptly named) `examples <https://github.com/fracpete/python-weka-wrapper3-examples>`_ repository.

 Java Virtual Machine